Madalena Alberto

-Madalena Alberto is a Portuguese actress, singer and composer who has developed her career in the West End.
-Alberto received rave reviews for her role as Eva Perón in Evita in the West End (16 September - 1 November 2014), where the show arrived after it's UK Tour.
+Madalena Alberto is a Portuguese actress, singer and composer who has developed her career in London's West End.
+Alberto received rave reviews for her role as Eva Perón in Evita in the West End (2014), where the show arrived after its UK Tour.
 Alberto played the role of Fantine in the 25th Anniversary production of Les Misérables.

 Career

 Her professional debut was in Aladdin at the Old Vic, London, with Sir Ian McKellen (2005).
 She has developed her career mainly in Musical Theatre performing the roles of Lucy in The Threepenny Opera (Lisbon, 2005), Carmen Diaz in Fame (UK Tour, 2007) and Hunyak in Chicago (Kuala Lumpur, 2007).
-Alberto was part of the original cast of the West End production of Zorro the Musical (Garrick Theatre, 2008), playing the role of Luisa.
+Alberto was part of the original cast of the West End production of Zorro the Musical (Garrick Theatre, 2008), playing the role of Luisa at certain performances; and in the summer of 2009, Alberto played the role of Sam in Christopher Hamilton's new musical Over the Threshold at the Edinburgh Festival.
+The show transferred to the Jermyn Street Theatre, London.

-In Summer 2009 Alberto played the role of Sam in Christopher Hamilton's new musical Over the Threshold at the Edinburgh Festival.
-The show transferred to the Jermyn Street Theatre, London, from 22 September to 3 October 2009.
-From December 2009 to October 2010 she played the role of Fantine in the acclaimed 25th Anniversary production of Les Misérables, that opened at the Wales Millennium Centre in Cardiff on 22 December 2009 and ended at the Barbican Theatre, London on 2 October 2010.
+Madalena played the role of Fantine in the reimagined 25th Anniversary production of Les Misérables, which opened at the Wales Millennium Centre in Cardiff on 22 December 2009 and ended at the Barbican Theatre, London on 2 October 2010.
 She also took part of the O2 Arena concert of Les Misérables.

-Alberto played the role of Sonia in Stephen Schwartz's Godspell, which ran at the Union Theatre, London from 13 April to 7 May 2011 directed by Michael Strassen.
-She also played the role of Lucy in the first London production of Frank Wildhorn's JEKYLL AND HYDE produced by Morphic Graffiti, that ran at the Union Theatre from 16 May to 16 June 2012.
+Alberto played the role of Sonia in Stephen Schwartz's Godspell (Union Theatre, London, 2011) directed by Michael Strassen; and Lucy in the first London production of Frank Wildhorn's JEKYLL AND HYDE produced by Morphic Graffiti (Union Theatre, 2012).

-In March–April 2013 Alberto played the role of Édith Piaf in Pam Gems' Piaf, at Leicester's Curve Theatre directed by Paul Kerrison.
+In 2013, Alberto played the role of Édith Piaf in Pam Gems' Piaf, at Leicester's Curve Theatre directed by Paul Kerrison.

 Alberto starred as Eva Perón in the 2013–2014 UK tour of Evita alongside Marti Pellow as Che.
 Produced by Bill Kenwright, the tour opened at London's New Wimbledon Theatre on 15 May.
 The first length of the tour concluded in Peterborough on 9 November 2013.
 The second length of this UK Tour, opened in Oxford on 22 January 2014, and ended in Aylesbury on 19 July 2014.
 Afterwards, Evita with Mark Powell replacing Marti Pellow, ran at the Kursaal Oostende in Belgium from 29 July to 10 August 2014.
 Alberto received rave reviews for this role.

 On 27 June 2014 it was announced that Evita was due to open on Tuesday 16 September 2014 at the recently refurbished Dominion Theatre for 55 performances only starring Marti Pellow and Alberto.
 After a successful run in the West End, receiving rave reviews for her role, Alberto was nominated as Best Actress in a Musical in the 15th Annual WhatsOnStage Awards.